 We all love puppies.
 They are adorable, especially when they are sleeping.
-One of the most common reasons people start dog training Brisbane is because their once-adorable puppy is driving them mad.
+One of the most common reasons people start dog training in Brisbane is because their once-adorable puppy is driving them mad.
 Raising a well-adjusted and happy dog is hard work but, ironically, it’s made easier with the more thought and work you put into it.
 Think of the first 12 months as an investment into the dog you are going to have for the next 10-15 years.
+Makes sense to enrol in some good quality Brisbane dog training, doesn’t it?

 There are many things that you can and should be doing but these four are the ones that we believe will make the most difference.